 Demand for a given commodity can be influenced by the price of related goods.
 These related goods can be classified as :

-- Substitute goods: Substitute goods are those which can be used in place of each other for the satisfaction of some want e.g. tea and coffee, coke and limen Soda etc. There is a direct relationship between the price of substitute goods and given commodity, other things remain constant and vice versa.
-It implies as the price of substitute goods increases, the demand for given commodity starts increasing.
+Substitute goods are those which can be used in place of each other for the satisfaction of some want e.g. tea and coffee, coke and limen Soda etc. There is a direct relationship between the price of substitute goods and given commodity, other things remain constant and vice versa.
+It implies as the price of substitute goods increases, the Qd for given commodity starts increasing.

-- For example, If the price of coke increases, it will result in more demand for limca as the limca will become cheaper as compared to coke.
-Thus the price of substitute goods directly affects the demand for the given commodity.
+For example, If the price of coke increases, it will result in more Qd for Limca as the Limca will become cheaper as compared to coke.
+Thus the price of substitute goods directly affects the Qd for the given commodity.

-- Complementary goods: complementary goods are those which are used together to satisfy a specific need such as cars and petrol, shoes and polish, pencils and erasers etc. there is a negative relationship between prices of complementary goods and demand of the given commodity.
-It implies that as the price of complementary goods rises, the demand for given commodity starts declining, other things being constant and vice versa.
+complementary goods are those which are used together to satisfy a specific need such as cars and petrol, shoes and polish, pencils and erasers etc. there is a negative relationship between prices of complementary goods and Qd of the given commodity.
+It implies that as the price of complementary goods rises, the Qd for given commodity starts declining, other things being constant and vice versa.

-- For example, as the price of shoes starts increasing, the demand for polish starts decreasing as it will become expensive when used together.
+For example, as the price of shoes starts increasing, the Qd for polish starts decreasing as it will become expensive when used together.
 So, the demand for a given commodity is inversely affected by the price of complementary goods.

 Tastes and preferences have a great impact on the demand for the given commodity.
 These are highly influenced by the change in trends, fashion, lifestyle, sex, age, religious values, standard living, customs and common habits.
 Any change in these factors results in a change in tastes and preferences of consumers.
 Consumers switch over to new products in place of old ones for their consumption.